 One Thing After Another: assemblies and assembly-places in the Viking world

-In a year when meetings and assemblies of all sorts have been postponed and cancelled, this year’s Richard Hall Symposium moves online to consider the thing, the Viking-era public gathering for making political decisions, settling disputes and upholding laws.
-The symposium is part of the first ever That JORVIK Viking Thing, an accessible programme of digital activity with a focus on the Viking past for audiences of all kinds.
+In a year when meetings and assemblies of all sorts have been postponed and cancelled, 2021’s Richard Hall Symposium moved online to consider the thing, the Viking-era public gathering for making political decisions, settling disputes and upholding laws.
+The symposium was part of the first ever That JORVIK Viking Thing, an accessible programme of digital activity with a focus on the Viking past for audiences of all kinds.

 Our four plenary speakers will consider sites across the Viking world, including Govan’s Doomster Hill, the Dublin Thingmotte, Tynwald Hill on the Isle of Man, and thing sites in the Viking homelands of Scandinavia.
 Authority, representation and democracy will all come under the spotlight in what promises to be a fascinating and informative assembly in the digital realm.

 The Richard Hall Symposium is part of our Vikings On Demand series, recordings of our most popular ticketed events from That JORVIK Viking Thing 2021 and Archaeology Live 2021, including the Richard Hall Symposium 2021.
 Please note that there is a small charge per viewing which helps us to produce more content in the future.
 Your purchase gives you access to the film for seven days from the date of purchase.

 Alexandra Sanmark, University of the Highlands and Islands – The Thing in Scandinavia